LouisFrey1/TetrisQLearning/readme.md

 python -m venv venv
 venv\Scripts\Activate
-pip install -r requirements.txt py simulation.py
+pip install -r requirements.txt
 ```

 ## Base Game
+Start game: py simulation.py

-This branch contains the base game of tetris for the user to play.
+This branch contains the base game of tetris for the user to play themselves.
 Use the left and right arrow keys to move the tetromino, the up arrow key to rotate and the spacebar to drop the tetromino.
 To pause the game, press "p"; to leave press ESC.

 ## Hardcoded